fuchstraumer/fuchstraumer.github.io/_posts/2018-8-25-Vulkan-Resource-Plugin.md

 };
 {% endhighlight %}

 Via usage of this structure, we are now able to rather easily set the contents of everything from simple 1D linearly-tiled images made up of barely thousands of pixels, to uploading complex images with multiple mip levels like cubemaps or array textures.
 While it isn't *great* that we have two barely-differing structures that serve effectively the same purpose, the advantages of this approach are rather apparent and absolutely worth any minor code issues they may cause down the road.
-This brings us into our next major chunk of functionality though - that which will be used to transfer data into our resources.
+This brings us into our next major chunk of functionality though - which will be used to transfer data into our resources.

 ### Step 3: Transferring Resource Data to the GPU